 Dimitri’s monthly expenses are $300 and he is up for adoption.

 Gem has had a wonderful and very traumatic life all at the same time.
-He was owned by a lady that loved him very much.
-He was also attacked by a vicious man.
+He was owned by a lady that loved him very much, but was attacked by a vicious man.
 The man took a knife and cut his chest muscles so deep he almost bled to death.
 Fortunately, the owner caught it in time and spent thousands of dollars in surgery to save him.
-He is now sound and is a joy to ride but cannot do anything too strenuous.
-He is very bonded to his sister Rainbow and they have lived together for the last 19 years and they must find a home together!
-They are looking for their forever home but in the meantime, his food costs are $350.00 a month, as he was quite thin when he arrived, so he is on Platinum Performance and a lot of food until we can get his weight stabilized.
+She sadly died of cancer.
+He is currently going blind in one eye, so he is unrideable.
+His food costs are $350.00 a month.

 Jake is a sweet boy that used to be a Hunter jumper but unfortunately injured his knee and was no longer able to be ridden.
 Consequently, he was abandoned at his trainer’s facility.
 His trainer tried to do his best to do right by him and paid for his board at a retirement facility for nine years.
 However, during this current crisis, the trainer could no longer afford it, and instructed the retirement facility manager to euthanize him.
 She could not follow through in good conscience as he is happy and healthy and called us

 for help.
-Jake is madly in love with her Highness Queen Jiggs and follows her around like a puppy dog, much to her chagrin.
-He is learning to fit in and we welcome him with open arms.
 His current expenses are $150 a month for hay, $65 a month for nutritional supplements, $50 every six weeks for hoof trimming.
 His cookies are an important part of what this boy needs and those are about $20 a month.

 Jordan is a 11-year-old brown Thoroughbred gelding.
 He had raced in California, and owned by a movie star.
 We have no idea what happened to him after that time but last year, we pulled him out of a terrible situation where he had been starved and was also knee-deep in mud for a very long time.
 Jordan has special shoes and is on an anti-inflammatory medication to manage the pain in his legs.